AlynxZhou/hikaru/tutorials/extend.md

 `Helper` is used to add custom properties to the decorating context of templates, for example you want to use a custom JavaScript function in templates.

-## `register(name, fn)`
+## `register(name, fn, layout = null)`

 `name` should be a short description. `fn` accepts site and current file as arguments, and the returned object will be merged with other handlers to create a context.
+If you only want to run the helper function on a specific layout, pass it via `layout` as a filter.

 # `Watcher`